 Why the Long life?

-There are several factors that contribute to the high life expectancy of Koreans.
+There are several factors that contribute to the high life expectancy of the Koreans.
 One of the main factors is the country’s excellent healthcare system.
 South Korea has a universal healthcare system that is widely regarded as one of the best in the world.

 The country has a high number of hospitals, clinics, and medical professionals, which ensures that people have access to high-quality medical care.